Therapeutic Crisis Intervention (TCI) Practice Test

 1 / 20

-Focusing solely on others' actions
+Focusing solely on the issues at hand

 Next Question